- Overview and Highlights

 Friday, August 22, 2014–Sunday, January 4, 2015

-Exhibition and publication organized by Lisa Brody, Associate Curator of Ancient Art, Yale University Art Gallery, and Gail Hoffman, Assistant Professor in Classical Studies, Boston College.
+Exhibition organized by Lisa R. Brody, Associate Curator of Ancient Art, Yale University Art Gallery, and Gail Hoffman, Assistant Professor in Classical Studies, Boston College.
 Made possible by Sharon and Richard A. Hurowitz, B.A.
-1995, a grant from the National Endowment for the Arts, and the Art Gallery Exhibition and Publication Fund, with additional support from Boston College and the patrons of the McMullen Museum.
+1995, a grant from the National Endowment for the Arts, and the Art Gallery Exhibition and Publication Fund, with additional support from Boston College, the patrons of the McMullen Museum, and Leslie and Peter Ciampi.